myabu-dev/youtube-subtitle-english-japanese-dictionary/README.md

-# Youtube Subtitle English-Japanese Dictionary
+# YouTube Subtitle English-Japanese Dictionary

 This is an browser extension.
-This extension can loock up English words in Youtube subtitle.
+This extension can loock up English words in YouTube subtitle.
 And You can also register unfamiliar English words in your note and view them later.

 ## Download